farirpgs/fari-games/_games/charge-rpg.md

 This could happen all in the narrative without any real mechanic implication.
 You don't need to

-In most common scenarios, the GM will create a new **Clock** (**Mechanics » Clocks**) or tick a segment off an existing one to represent this new danger.
+In most common scenarios, the GM will create a new **Clock** ([**Mechanics » Clocks**](basics#clocks)) or tick a segment off an existing one to represent this new danger.

 ### Lost Opportunity

 > You were tailing on someone, but they saw you and disappeared.
-You were fighting those robots, but they adapted and are able to anticipate your every move.
+You were fighting robots, but they adapted and are now able to anticipate your every move.

 This consequence represents shifting circumstance.
 What you tried didn't work, and now there's a new situation that prevents you from trying again.
 You need to find another approach.